AlansCodeLog/blender-debugger-for-vscode/README.md

    },
 ```

-Now when you run the debugger with this config in Blender the console should print "Debugger is Attached" if it was still waiting (it should still attach even if it wasn't, it just won't tell you).
+Now when you run the debugger with this config in Blender and VS Code the console should print "Debugger is Attached" if it was still waiting (it should still attach even if it wasn't, it just won't tell you).

 ## How to Use